DAY II and beyond

 BARBARA HARRIS: This shirt?
 She who sleeps with dogs… Well, wakes up with fleas!
 I don’t know, something like that.

 We got to the sushi, finally, the home and body section endless.
 All great.
-I was inspecting how many kinds of beer there were — so many beers! — and she didn’t have her credit card.
+I was inspecting how many kinds of beer there were — so many beers, still taken that we were in a universe.
+She didn’t have her credit card.
+“What?”
 She had to find it.
 She had no money.
-In a quick dash, we moved through the baked goods section to find a stuffed baby elephant.
+We moved through the baked goods in a state of urgency to discover a stuffed baby elephant somehow sitting here.
 I had to see it.
 We sat down at a cafe table with it.
 She pressed its ear.

 FLAPPY: Hello baby, let’s sing together…